Universal in Design Architecture

 To create a community that is inclusive and livable for all, the Independence Center supports the development of affordable public and private housing that is fully Universally Designed and non-age restricted.
 The Center welcomes collaboration on affordable housing projects that incorporate these principles.
 To learn more about the specific design features and their benefits to all people throughout the lifespan, please visit the link below from the Center for Universal Design at NC State University.
-If your organization is interested in collaborating on a project, please contact Jamie Muth at JMuth@the-ic.org.
+If your organization is interested in collaborating on a project, please contact The IC at firstname.lastname@example.org.

 Universal Design Options in The Pikes Peak Region

-Currently, the region is limited in it housing options that are both accessible and affordable.
-The resources linked below may not hit both criteria, but we want to highlight the Universally Designed options that are available now and those planned for the near future.
+Currently, the region is limited in housing options that are both accessible and affordable.
+The resources linked below may not hit both criteria, but we want to highlight the Universally Designed options that are available now, and those planned for the near future.
 It is our sincere hope that through continued collaboration, this resource list will grow exponentially.

 Jeremy Chatelain, who has quadriplegia, chose to have his home constructed using universal design principles.
 This makes it possible for people with or without disabilities to use his home.
 The features are designed in a way that blend in with the architecture of the home, lending the appearance of any other home.
 Features such as zero-step doorways, lever door and faucet handles, lower light switches, higher wall outlets, disguised grab bars, zero-step showers, and properly proportioned countertops, all come together to form a beautiful and fully accessible home that can be used by individuals of any ability.